 - In the business of building and construction, we can all think of a famous architect or two, but how many expert and recognised builders are etched in our collective memory?

-- In tertiary education, universities are seen as the place to learn strategy and design whereas technical colleges provide the implementation skills required…the implication is quite clear at least in the UK as to what type of institution has the greater value.
+- In tertiary education, universities are seen as the place to learn strategy and design whereas technical colleges provide the implementation skills required…it’s quite clear which type of institution is perceived to provide greater value.

-- In the making of movies, the director occupies a position significantly ahead of producer, when it is the latter who enables the production to go ahead.
+- In the making of movies, the director occupies a position of perceived superiority to that of the producer, when it is the latter who enables the production to go ahead.

-My mission is therefore to redress the balance…because without it, we will continue to fail in transformation.
+We need to redress the balance… or continue to fail in transformation.

-So, who is invited to participate in the creation of this new subject matter expertise:
+So, who needs to get involved in the development of this particular subject matter expertise:

 - Those involved in planning, resourcing and tracking.
-Creating a plan of implementation which is realistic and defendable, reviewing resource requirements which recognise that productivity is a reflection of morale and motivation as well as capacity and tracking deliverables with honesty and clarity.
-These people are the true champions of implementation and need to be at the heart of this enterprise.
+Creating a plan of implementation which is realistic and defensible, reviewing resource requirements which recognise that productivity is a reflection of morale and motivation as well as capacity, whilst tracking deliverables honestly and clearly.
+These people are the true champions of implementation.

 - Communicators of all shape and size.
 If the planners create the skeleton of the new business, the communicators are responsible for the blood circulation.
 Without your intervention, we are left with a lifeless corpse of transformation.
 You understand in the deepest recesses of your souls that everyone is a stakeholder in the process of change and that through creative use of channels, messages and feedback loops, you have a responsibility to bring as many with you as possible.